 Ingredients

-- 200 grams vegan Quorn pieces [or any vegan 'chicken' style pieces, tofu, or replace with cooked white beans such as butterbeans, eg. one drained 400g/14oz can]
+- 200 grams vegan Quorn pieces [or any vegan 'chicken' style pieces, tofu, or replace with cooked beans such as butterbeans, eg. one drained 400g/14oz can]

-- 1 can chickpeas [about 240g which is one drained 400g/14oz can]
+- 1 can chickpeas [about 240g cooked, which is the average amount when drained out of a 400g/14oz can]

-- 125 grams sweetcorn
+- 125 grams frozen sweetcorn

 - 1 tablespoon coriander powder [cilantro]